 - Central vision starts to appear blurry while reading

 When diabetic retinopathy is not spotted, the blood sugar level in the body keeps rising to such an extent where it starts to affect the retina.
 The healthy retina slowly starts losing all the small blood vessels which result in the weakening of retina.
 This might also result in another condition called Macular Edema which makes the vision blurry.

 As more and more blood vessels get blocked, it builds a lot of pressure on the eye and eventually leads to severe problems in the eye which will be harder to treat or rectify.

 Diagnosis & Treatment

 An eye doctor can easily figure out if you are suffering from diabetic retinopathy through a simple pupil test.
 Careful assessment of retina can also indicate the severity of the problem & help in identifying the solution for the same.

 The most recommended solution in most of the diagnosed cases for treatment is photocoagulation.
-Photocoagulation is a process which eliminates the excess blood which is leaking into the retina.
+Photocoagulation is a process that eliminates the excess blood which is leaking into the retina.
 It is not a painful procedure but it doesn’t guarantee color restoration.
 Vitrectomy is another procedure that you might have to undergo but this is limited to only those patients in whom the blood has leaked to the vitreous humor of the eye.